varmichelle/USACO/README.md

 # USACO
 Repository for USACO Training problems, A-star problems, and contest problems

-(This repository is a learn in progress, so many of the programs probably implement pretty inefficient solutions)
+(Many of the programs in this repository probably don't implement the best solution out there)